-The Orthodox Church has her origin with Jesus Christ and the Holy Spirit, not with a human teacher, nor group, nor a code of conduct or religious philosophy.
-Orthodoxy believes that the Church has her origin in the Apostolic Community called into being by Jesus Christ, and enlivened by the Holy Spirit.
+The Orthodox Church has her origin with Jesus Christ and the Holy Spirit, not with a human teacher, or group, or a code of conduct or religious philosophy.
+The Orthodox Church strives to cultivate in the faithful a Christian way of life and depth of spirituality that is in accordance with the teachings and traditions handed down by our Lord and His disciples, and in continuity with them the saints of every generation through our present day.
 The Feast of Pentecost, which is celebrated fifty days after Easter, commemorates the "outpouring'' of the Holy Spirit upon the Apostles and marks the beginning of the mission of the Church to the world.
+Faith in this Church of our Lord and His Apostles is what Orthodox Christians profess during the Divine Liturgy when reciting the following line of the Nicene-Constantinopolitan Creed: "[I believe] in One Holy, Catholic, and Apostolic Church."

 Vespers: 4:00 p.m

-For weekday and additional worship times, please see our parish calendar by clicking here.
+For weekday and additional worship times, as well as any changes to the schedule, please see our parish calendar by clicking here.

 For driving directions to our parish, please click here.